redhat-developer/developers.redhat.com/README.md

 Follow the instructions to install the latest docker-compose [here] (https://github.com/docker/compose/releases)
 ### Basic Ruby install
 In this project docker and docker-compose are managed through the ruby script found at `_docker/control.rb`.
-In order to run this you will require ruby 2.1.2.
+In order to run this you will require ruby 2.1 or greater.
 The following instructions install ruby via rbenv.
 You can use other methods, but your mileage may vary.
 #### Pre-requisits
 OSX:
 ```bash